Ahmed-ata112/AutoAssignment/README.md

 it supports mainly 2 modes

 - Excel Mode Where You Can just list all the pins as a table in the `input.xlsx`
 - interactive mode where you can assign the pins one after the other

-and find the output at the
+And find the output at the `output.txt` file and just copy it to the `.qsf` of your Project